ioscbasotcstw/Snail/README.md

 # Snail
-### Generate CoT Dataset Using Gemini Model & Google Search Tool
+### Generate Synthetic Dataset Using Gemini Model & Google Search Tool

-This repository provides a powerful class designed to search for tasks, expressions, and similar entities that can be quantified, enabling you to generate a Chain-of-Thought (CoT) dataset with ease.
+This repository provides a powerful class designed to search for tasks, expressions, and similar entities that can be quantified, enabling you to generate a synth dataset with ease.
 By leveraging the Gemini model and the Google search tool, you can now seamlessly build datasets for advanced reasoning and problem-solving applications.

 ### Overview

 The main objective of this class is to help you:
 1. Search for specific tasks and expressions using Google search.
 2. Extract enumerated listings from the search results.
-3. Generate a comprehensive Chain-of-Thought dataset.
+3. Generate a comprehensive synth dataset.
 4. Create and push your dataset to Hugging Face in a streamlined manner.

 ### Getting Started